LookAtMe-Genius-Cameraman/T_System/docs/remote_ui/job_API.md

 ```

 # Starting the job
 Returns an error if the TYPE is empty.
+TYPE can be 'real' or 'simulation'.

 ## Request
 ```http